 In the past information on cartridge brass neck annealing was almost nonexistent.
 The old timers stood cases up in a pan w/water 1/3 case depth.
 Next, they heated the neck of a case with a torch until it emitted a low red glow, then tipped it over in the water.

-Another old method was to hold a case in your fingers, dip the neck into molten brass and then remove to cool when your fingers got too hot.
-Before dipping into the molten lead, it was advised to smoke the necks with carbon in order to prevent soldering lead to the case neck.
+Another old method was to candle smoke the case neck inside and out, hold a case in your fingers, dip the neck into molten lead, remove to cool when the brass got too hot to hold.
+The carbon smokeed neck prevented lead soldering to the case neck.

-The Anneal-Rite unit is far faster and guaranteed to give perfect results.
+The Anneal-Rite unit is far faster and guaranteed perfect results.

 There are several carousel-style annealing machines & a few other designs available.
 These units are expensive, better than standing cases up in a pan of water & heating the neck one case at a time.
 Typically, these units are not furnished with any temperature measuring method.
 The Anneal-Rite is reasonable and comes with precise temperature indicating with 750° F. Tempilaq and its guaranteed accurate to plus or minus 7 1/2° F.

 There are two basic methods which give instant and precise temperature readings when the case is being annealed.
 The first is an infrared temperature sensor that measures metal temperature even looking through flames & give an accurate reading, sadly this device, set up, costs over $5,000.00.
 The most practical is 750° F Tempilaq, its very affordable, guaranteed to plus or minus 7 ½° F. which is in the exact center of proper neck annealing temperature of 700 to 800° F.